-The state of Michigan does not require you to carry renters insurance.
-You will need Michigan renters insurance if you live in a house, townhouse, or apartment.
+The state of Michigan does not require you to carry Michigan renters insurance.
+You will need renters insurance if you live in a house, townhouse, or apartment.
 People believe that their landlord’s policy will cover their property.
 The landlord’s policy only covers the building and not your personal property.
-Michigan landlords are starting to require tenants to purchase a renters insurance policy when they sign a lease.
+Michigan landlords require tenants to purchase a renters insurance policy when they sign a lease.

-Renters insurance provides reimbursement for your personal property due to losses from fire, lightning, wind, vandalism, vehicle damage, or theft.
+Renters insurance reimburses your personal property due to losses from fire, lightning, wind, vandalism, vehicle damage, or theft.
 There are two options when it comes to protecting your personal property.

 - Actual cash value coverage (how much your property is worth today).

 - Replacement value coverage (how much it would cost to replace your property).
 You will have to pay extra a little more to get this coverage.

 Renters insurance provides valuable protection if your home is not livable due to a loss.
 Your policy can pay for another place to live during your home repairs.

 Your renter’s policy provides medical payments for medical expenses incurred when a non-resident has an accident on your property.
 You can file a claim within three years of the date of the accident or injury.
 This coverage does not apply to the insured or residents of the household and starts at $1000.

 Liability coverage helps protect you if a visitor has an injury on your property.
 Liability coverage also protects against a lawsuit due to a liability claim caused by the damage you cause to someone’s property.
 This coverage will protect you from the lawsuit and also pays the cost to defend yourself.
 Liability limits start at $100,000, but additional amounts are available.
 Apartment complexes require insurance because of liability claims and potential damage from other units.